Emergency Response Training

 Emergency Response Background

 A Certified Emergency and Pain Control Hypnosis Instructor trained by former US Marine and Police Officer Don Mottin, Vice-President of the National Guild of Hypnotists, Genvièv is an Emergency First Responder and a Deep Sea Rescue Diver.
-She serves on board the Professional Ski Patrol of Mount Hood Ski Bowl on weekend and holiday shifts during the winter months.
+She served on board the Professional Ski Patrol of Mt.
+Hood.

-A Wilderness Emergency Medicine First Responder with the Wilderness Medicine Institute of NOLS, she is a trained CPR, AED, First Aid and Oxygen Provider, certified by the Emergency First Response Corporation, PADI, the CMAS, the FMAS and the ANMP, as well as an Animal and Wildlife Emergency Responder.
+A Wilderness Emergency Medicine First Responder with the Wilderness Medicine Institute, she is a trained CPR, AED, First Aid and Oxygen Provider, certified by the Emergency First Response Corporation, PADI, the CMAS, the FMAS and the ANMP, as well as an Animal and Wildlife Emergency Responder